Dxyk/Angular-Udemy/Section 16 Course Project - Forms/README.md

 - Add `*ngFor` to loop through the ingredient controls
 - Add `[formGroupName]="i` to assign the `FormGroup`s to the corresponding index in the `*ngFor`
 - Add `[formControlName]="'name'"` to register the controls in the `FormGroup`s

+### Lesson 231 - Adding new Ingredient Controls

+Goal: Add a button to allow adding new ingredient to the `FormArray`

+In `recipe-edit.component.ts`

+- Create `onAddIngredient()` method that creates an empty `FormGroup` and pushes it to the `FormArray`

+In `recipe-edit.component.html`

+- Add a add button at the end of the array area
+  - Bind `onAddIngredient()` method to click event